turbot/pipes-sdk-go/docs/UserWorkspaceAggregators.md

 func main() {
-    userHandle := "userHandle_example" // string | The handle of the user to which the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the aggregator will be created. request := *openapiclient.NewCreateWorkspaceAggregatorRequest([]string{"Connections_example"}, "Handle_example", "Plugin_example") // CreateWorkspaceAggregatorRequest | The request body for the aggregator to be created. mode := "mode_example" // string | The mode of this request (optional)
+    userHandle := "userHandle_example" // string | The handle of the user to which the workspace belongs to. workspaceHandle := "workspaceHandle_example" // string | The handle of the workspace where the aggregator will be created. request := *openapiclient.NewCreateAggregatorRequest("Handle_example", "Plugin_example") // CreateAggregatorRequest | The request body for the aggregator to be created. mode := "mode_example" // string | The mode of this request (optional)

     configuration := openapiclient.NewConfiguration()